Injection Molding Design Guide

 Holes in Injection Molding

-- Hole Size and Proportion: Choose hole size carefully to avoid molding defects like incomplete filling.
+- Hole Size: Choose hole size carefully to avoid molding defects like incomplete filling

-- Position of the Hole: Avoid placing holes in the mold parting surface to minimize stripping issues.
+- Position: Avoid placing holes at parting surfaces to prevent stripping issues.

-- Reinforcement Design: Reinforce around holes to maintain structural strength.
+- Reinforcement: Reinforce around holes to maintain strength.

 Living Hinge Design